dainst/idai-field/manual/manual.en.md

 By clicking one of the resources, you can immediately switch to the corresponding context and select the resource.

 ### Extended search mode

 In the **overview** as well as in the **operation views**, you can switch to the extended search mode by clicking the magnifier button.

 <p align="center"><img src="images/en/search/extended_search_button.png" alt="Extended search mode button"/></p>

-A blue magnifier button indicates that the extended search mode is activated.

-#### Particularities

 The extended search mode allows searching over larger amounts of data:
 * In the **overview**, the search is performed over all of the project's resources.